 The Provost’s office hosted a dinner in Gray’s honor on Tuesday, April 11.

 “When I spoke at that gathering, one of the first things I felt was melancholy,” Gray said.
 “Receiving this honor means I have reached a mountain peak.
 But now, I see my task as continuing to earn this award in the classroom, and serving the university.”

-College of Arts and Sciences Dean Kristi Haik also praised Gray, describing him as “one of our best and brightest faculty members.”
+College of Arts, Sciences and Education Dean Kristi Haik also praised Gray, describing him as “one of our best and brightest faculty members.”

 “John Scott Gray is not only an outstanding professor, but an outstanding person,” Haik said.
 “His commitment to his students, his colleagues, his discipline and the university is part of what make him so deserving of this award.”

 Gray has taught more than a dozen classes while on the faculty at Ferris, and has led Study Abroad trips to Italy, France and Spain.
 He has published “Introduction to Popular Culture” with fellow Humanities faculty Randy Groves and Robert Quist, and offered contributions to a dozen publications during his service to the university.